suaebahmed/CF-Solve-Counter/readme.md

 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable **Developer Mode** (toggle in the top-right corner).
 4. Click on **Load unpacked** and select the extension folder.
+5. Pin the extension to your browser toolbar for quick access.

 ## How It Works